ankit-nautiyal/ShopEasy-React/README.md

 # ShopEasy - Shopping Website

-ShopEasy is a responsive e-commerce website built as a front-end internship assignment.
-It uses React with the Fake Store API to provide a seamless shopping experience, including user authentication, product browsing, cart management, and a checkout process.
+ShopEasy is a responsive e-commerce website that uses React with the Fake Store API to provide a seamless shopping experience, including user authentication, product browsing, cart management, and a checkout process.
 The application features a clean UI, a mobile-first design, and global state management for the cart.

 ---